NightTipper/TF-Azure/README.md

 - Deploy a select resource through Terraform

 This is a working in progress and may not be fully complete.
 I wish to add more into this github repository when it is done.

+Topics I will cover.
+- Configure a secure Azure link from Azure to Terraform to deploy the apps with appropirate roles and permissions.
+-